oceanprotocol/aquarius/deployment/README.md

 Example deployment for *Rinkeby* (Ethereum testenet):

-aquarius-events-rinkeby-deployment.yaml (annotated) => this deployment will be responsabile for indexing the blocks:
+[aquarius-events-rinkeby-deployment.yaml](./aquarius-events-rinkeby-deployment.yaml) (annotated) => this deployment will be responsabile for indexing the block and storing the metadata published on-chain:

 ```yaml
 apiVersion: apps/v1